• Skip to primary navigation

 • 4 ½ cups cooked jasmine rice day old, see Notes for amount of uncooked rice

-• ½ lb boneless skinless chicken thighs thinly sliced
+• ½ lb skinless boneless chicken thighs thinly sliced

 • 1 shallot finely chopped